cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     segment1
     ```

-3. On the master node, create a file named `seg_host` and fill in all the host names of the Segments in this file.
+3. On the master node, create a file named `seg_host` and fill in all the host names of the segments in this file.

     ```
     segment1